YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVCTLMNE, Invalid control mnemonics

-Run Time Error: The current device does not support the specified controlmnemonic.
+Run Time Error: The current device does not support the specified control mnemonic.

-Action: Check the spelling of the controlmnemonic, and be sure the mnemonicspace (if any) for the current device supports the requested usage of the controlmnemonic.
+Action: Check the spelling of the control mnemonic, and be sure the mnemonicspace (if any) for the current device supports the requested usage of the control mnemonic.

 ------------------
 INVDLRCVAL